-In addition, independent verification or certification of your sustainability efforts rooted in international standards could help your stakeholders have confidence in your claims.
+In addition, independent verification or certification of your sustainability efforts rooted in international standards could help your stakeholders have confidence in your claims, and scale your brand's visibility.
 These include services such as verification of GHG emissions report or any sustainability assurance; certification to environmental or energy management system standards, and many others.